 The Topography of Experience

-The non-linear experience of reality can be thought of as a kind of topography.
+The non-linear experience of reality is analogous to topography.

 String Theory and Phenomenology

 I suspect that string theory has powerful implications for phenomenological philosophy.
-There are at least 11 dimensions, and most of them are beyond the grasp of experiential consciousness.
+At least eleven dimensions exist, and most of them are beyond the grasp of experiential consciousness.
 But the fundamental idea behind the theory is that reality is vibrating strings of energy.
-So that seems to imply that the most “real” thing that can be said to exist is waveform.
+That implies that the most “real” thing in existence is the waveform.

 The Elusive Question